-Post-Op Day Two & Three (Second & Third Day after Surgery)
+Post-Op Day Two (Second Day after Surgery)

-- 1. With assistance from the nursing staff and physical therapy, you will increase your activity level, walking, and sitting each day. - 2.
+- 1. With assistance from the nursing staff and physical therapy you will increase your activity level, walking, and sitting each day. - 2.
 You will eat all of your meals sitting up in a chair. - 3.
 Some patients have difficulty sleeping after surgery because of pain or the change in their environment.
-Whatever the reason, tell the nursing staff and they will place you in a position of comfort and administer pain medication or sleeping medication as needed. - 4.
-Many patients experience constipation after surgery because of the pain medication, decreased activity, alterations in diet, and administration of Iron.
-To prevent constipation, you will be given stool softeners and/or laxatives prophylactically starting the night of your surgery.
+Whatever the reason, tell the nursing staff and they will place you in a position of comfort and administer pain or sleeping medication if desired. - 4.
+Many patients experience constipation after surgery as a result of the pain medication, decreased activity, alterations in their diet, and use of Iron.
+To prevent constipation you will be given stool softeners prophylactically starting the night of your surgery.
 You should drink plenty of fluids and increase your fiber intake.
-Your nurse will administer laxatives to assist you in having a bowel movement.
+If constipation persists, your nurse will administer laxatives to assist you in having a bowel movement.
+You need to have a bowel movement before you are discharged from the hospital.
 You may continue to experience constipation after discharge.
-You may need to continue taking stool softeners or laxatives at home. - 5.
-During waking hours, continue your walking program to reduce the pain, swelling, muscle tightness, and to reduce your risk for blood clot. - 6.
-Continue use of your incentive spirometer (IS) and deep breathing exercises. - 7.
-Continue to wear your support stockings (TED hose). - 8.
+You may need to continue taking stool softeners and/or laxatives at home.

+- 5. Continue use of your incentive spirometer (IS) and deep breathing exercises. - 6.
+Continue to wear your support stockings (TED hose). - 7.
 The nurse may change your dressing every day (as ordered by your surgeon) after the original surgical dressing has been removed.
 Newer forms of dressing may not require changing.
 Your nurse will teach you and your family how to care for your incision after discharge.
 It is normal to have some swelling and bruising.
-Please ask your nurse if you have any questions. - 9.
-If there is still a foley catheter in place, it is removed and nursing staff will assist you to the bathroom or bedside commode.
-Urinals at bedside and/or bedpans will not be permitted at this point in your recovery. - 10.
-You will be encouraged to attend to your personal hygiene as much as possible.
+Please ask your nurse if you have any questions. - 8.
+If the Foley catheter in place, it is removed and nursing staff will assist you to the bathroom or bedside commode.
+Urinals at bedside and/or bedpans will not be permitted at this point in your recovery. - 9.
+You will be encouraged to tend to your personal hygiene as much as possible.
 It is considered part of your rehabilitation.
 You will be given as much assistance as you need with a morning sponge bath